-‘I tried dying and it didn’t work … I might as well try living now.’
+I tried dying and it didn’t work … I might as well try living.

-David can’t get enough, of anything.
-Alcohol, drugs, women, gamblingâ€”whatever it takes to escape the bark of the black dog.
-Consumed by an overwhelming feeling of never belonging anywhere, days and nights are lived through a thick haze of drugs and alcohol.
-Then David is thrown an unlikely lifeline.
-Finding himself in the mountains of South-East Asia he is offered a chance at redemption.
+Struggling actor David can’t get enough—of anything.
+Alcohol, drugs, women, gambling—whatever it takes to escape the bark of the black dog.
+Bouncing from audition to audition as he battles his debilitating mental health issues and descends into a world of addiction, David is consumed by an overwhelming feeling of never belonging anywhere.
+Days and nights are lived through a thick haze of drugs and alcohol.
+This bender could be his last, but he doesn’t care—there are worse things than death.